maxibove13/binance-integration/README.md

 # Binance Integration

-This repo consists of a few scripts to track the evolution of our binance account where we hold several altcoins.
+This repo consists of a few scripts that tracks the evolution of our binance account where we hold several altcoins.

 ### In order to run: